How to choose a theme for your Annual Report

 You can also think of a theme as a unifying element, and this might mean it doesn’t tell a story in the traditional sense with a beginning, middle and end.

-A theme is simply a way to organize the information you are presenting so that people will better understand your organization.
+A theme is merely a way to organize the information you are presenting so that people will better understand your organization.
 A theme can be:

 - a unifying visual element